brunchybit/brunchybit/README.md

 ### Work

-I am currently a Principal Engineer at [FocusedLabs](https://focusedlabs.io/) where I run DevOps and Infrastructure consulting.
+I am currently a Principal Engineer at [FocusedLabs](https://focusedlabs.io/) where I lead DevOps, Infrastructure and Site Reliability Consulting, as well as our strategic partnership with [Honeycomb](https://www.honeycomb.io/)

 Other places I've worked include: